whipowill/quake-mod-scarlet/README.md

 ### Recommended

-A companion mod you may also want to install:
+Some companion mods you may also want to install:

 - [HUD](https://github.com/whipowill/quake-mod-hud) - a client-side mod that adds custom HUD layouts and team scoreboards
 - [Right Handed Weapons](https://www.moddb.com/games/quake/addons/quake-right-handed-weapons) - a pak file that gives you right-handed weapon models